buggyrace/buggy-race-about/docs/glossary.md

 <dt>config setting</dt>
 <dd>
   The config settings control the behaviour and customisation of the race server.
-You can edit them in the config <strong>admin pages</strong> (that is, through the web interface), but they can also be set use environment variables if you have access to the server itself.
+You can edit them in the config <a href="#admin-pages">admin pages</a> (that is, through the web interface), but they can also be set use environment variables if you have access to the server itself.
 For convenience, config settings are grouped thematically (for example, all the config settings affecting races are in the group "Races").
   <br>→ <a href="customising">customising (with config settings)</a>
 </dd>